 These Cornflakes Easter Nests consist of only 3 ingredients.
 An easy treat to prepare just in time for the Easter holiday.

 I cannot even begin to explain how excited I was to find these chocolate egg candies at a small convenience store here in Vietnam!
 Living overseas, it can be tough, at times, to find things that remind you of home, or even things that you’re used to.
 When you do, it’s a wonderful surprise and so much fun!

-You see, I had some great ideas for St. Patrick’s Day but they had to remain just that – ideas in my head – because I couldn’t any of the ingredients.
+You see, I had some great ideas for St. Patrick’s Day, but they had to remain just that – ideas in my head – because I couldn’t find any of the ingredients.
 No green food coloring, no mint flavoring or even just green candies were to be found in Ho Chi Minh City.
 This has forced me to become more and more creative as time goes on.
 For the most part, I don’t mind and it’s been fun to think outside the box, but, there are just times where it would be nice to find what I was looking for.

 Once at home, I was happy to find out these are actually chocolate covered almonds with a candy coating that looks like egg shells.
-I just love those dark speckles!
+I just love those dark speckles, don’t you?

 Just melt the chocolate on top of a double boiler (or in the microwave if you prefer that) and stir in enough cornflakes to ‘soak up’ the melted chocolate.
 You can be quite rough while stirring, as lightly crushed or broken up cornflakes will form tighter nests/clusters.